BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/ur.png) UR: Uniform Resources

-URs utilize a minimalistic form of Bytewords to efficiently record binary data as text in a way that's interoperable and self-describing.
+**URI Format.** URs utilize a minimalistic form of Bytewords to efficiently record binary data as text in a way that's interoperable and self-describing.

 For more see: